Luxury Hotels Re-Opening: What Will Be Different

 Luxury Hotel Guest Rooms

-With enhanced cleaning protocols in place, you will enjoy cleaner than normal rooms.
+You will enjoy cleaner than standard rooms with enhanced cleaning protocols in place.
 However, not only will every room go through deep cleaning.
-Moreover, there may be cleaning kits provided.
-Major luxury hotels like Hilton, InterContinental and Marriott are using electrostatic spray technology of disinfectants.
+Moreover, cleaning kits may be provided—major luxury hotels like Hilton, InterContinental, and Marriott use electrostatic disinfectant spray technology.
 You may further notice less furniture in rooms and spread further apart.
-Magazines, menus and other reusable items will not be provided.
+Magazines, menus, and other reusable items will not be provided.
 Housekeepers are not allowed in a guest room when occupied.
-Higher standards are set in place for housekeepers with deep cleaning throughout guest rooms.
+Higher standards are set for housekeepers with deep cleaning throughout guest rooms.

 Related: How To Keep Healthy On A Cruise